FREQUENTLY ASKED QUESTIONS

 What happens after we have booked?
 I will make a diary note to contact you again to arrange our Pre Wedding Meeting at the venue(s).
 This meeting will take place about a month before the wedding.
 Meanwhile you can draw up your group shot list and liaise with me whenever you need to.

 ON THE DAY

 Bridal preparation, will I be photographed getting dressed?
 Your level of undress is entirely down to you and I will always be respectful of your wishes.
 If there are any moments that you don't want photographed they won't be.
-And the reality is, I will get plenty of lovely shots whether you're covered up or not!
-For most prep sessions I will at some point leave the room.
 The important thing is that you are comfortable and are allowed to get ready without hindrance.
 I understand when some Brides decide not to have me along for this part of the day.
 But I do believe it's good "getting used to the camera" time, with the bonus of providing a fuller story of your day.

 How do you organise group photos?
 I ask you to provide me with a list of the groups you would like, including the names of the individuals in those groups.
 I then arrange the list to minimise the movement of people and allow things to flow easily.
 You will be asked to nominate someone/some people to assist me in rounding up the groups.
 This way I spend my time taking the pictures and everything is done promptly (and guests don't end up hanging around).

 How long do group photos take?
 You can reckon on 3 -5 minutes per group.
 This depends on how many people are in each group, their mobility (elderly & young), their agree-ability (young), and their location (in the toilets?).